blurpy/kouchat.net/help/user-guide-android.md

 ## Notification area

 When you start KouChat, it will continue to run in the background until you use Quit from the menu.
 Just closing the app by using the back or home button will only hide the user interface.
-Same thing when Killing KouChat from the "switch app" screen.
+Same thing when killing KouChat from the "switch app" screen.

 You can see when KouChat is running by looking for the icon in the notification area: